webignition/robots-txt-file/README.md

 Let's quickly go over the format of a robots.txt file so that you can understand what you can get out of a `\webignition\RobotsTxt\File\File` object.

 A robots.txt file contains a collection of **records**.
 A record provides a set of **directives** to a specified user agent.
-A directive instructs a user agent to do somethign (or not do something).
+A directive instructs a user agent to do something (or not do something).
 A blank line is used to separate records.

 Here's an example with two records: